 Editorial Listing ShortCode:

-It is important to note that every college has its own unique policies for transferring credits and advanced placement.
+It is important to note that every online college for the military has its own unique policies for transferring credits and advanced placement.
 Speaking with an academic advisor at your chosen school can help you ensure that its policies align with your educational and career goals.